 Welcome to the home page of the general language programme of the Hamburg University of Technology (TUHH).
-By order of the TUHH the Hamburger Volkshochschule offers courses in the languages English, Chinese, French, Japanese, Portuguese, Swedish, Spanish, Arabic and German as a foreign Language.
+By order of the TUHH the Hamburger Volkshochschule offers courses in the languages English, Chinese, French, Japanese, Italian, Spanish, Arabic and German as a foreign Language.

 We review our programme each semester and offer these and further language courses according to the current demand.